TheLastScrub/delta-green-foundry-vtt-system/documentation/home.md

 # System Documentation

-(Under construction, will expand later, for now just list some helpful notes)

 ## Rolling Checks

 Most labels can be clicked to roll a check or test of some kind.
+If they can be clicked, they should glow red when the mouse is hovered over them.

 * Click on _SAN_ (label above current/max sanity) to roll a Sanity check.
 * Click on any of the skill labels (such as _Accounting_) to roll a skill test.